NWTC instructor teaching a class on telecom engineering

 The Telecommunications Engineering Technician is intended to provide students with the theory and hands-on educational experience necessary to receive a job in the Telecommunications field.
 Students will learn broadband network design, fiber optic splicing, fiber optic installation, fiber optic testing, safety, basic rigging and fall protection, principles of electricity, wireless technology, cell components, spectrum management, project data collection, and telecommunications project engineering and design principles.
 This program gives students our students an encompassing education of broadband networks we all rely on, from the towers to the internet servers and everything in between.

-Program Code: 104512 New at NWTC Emerging Career
+Program Code: 104512 Emerging Career

 Home » Academics and Training » Telecommunications Engineering Technician